dhruva-dk/dotfiles/README.md

 ## After Setup

-Make sure to enable 1Password SSH agent (and if you're not me, update dotfiles as needed for SSH configuration).
+On linux, install all GUI applications necessary for environment (such as 1Password) Make sure to enable 1Password SSH agent (and if you're not me, update dotfiles as needed for SSH configuration).